-In most modern nations, there is an established system for protectingintellectual property, the product of a person or company’s originality and creativity.
-The broadest protection of this sort is thecopyright.
+In most modern nations, there is an established system for protecting intellectual property, the product of a person or company’s originality and creativity.
+The broadest protection of this sort is copyright.
 Copyrights are intended to protect “original works of authorship” that are in a tangible form.
-This includes paintings, books, movies, choreographed dances (if the steps are written down), music, architecture and all other sorts of art.
-For a set length of time, these works cannot be copied or reproduced without the copyright-holder’s permission.
+This includes paintings, books, movies, choreographed dances (if the steps are written down), music, architecture, and all other sorts of art.
+These works cannot be copied or reproduced for a set length of time without the copyright-holders permission.
 In the United States, the protection extends for the life of the copyright-holder plus 70 years (for works created after January 1, 1978).
-If a company owns the copyright, the protection lasts anywhere from 95 to 120 years depending on whether or not the work was published [ref].
+If a company owns the copyright, the protection lasts anywhere from 95 to 120 years, depending on whether the work was published [ref].

-Copyrights do not protect the ideas put forth by a particular piece of art; they only protect the way in which those ideas are presented.
-In this article, for example, the information about copyrights and patents is not owned by anybody, but the sentences and paragraphs used to explain this information are copyrighted by this Web site.
-In the United States and many other countries, any original work of authorship is automatically copyrighted as soon as it is created.
-To learn more about copyrights, see What are copyrights and patents?.
+Copyrights do not protect the ideas put forth by a particular piece of art; they only protect how those ideas are presented.
+For example, in this article, the information about copyrights and patents is not owned by anybody, but the sentences and paragraphs used to explain this information are copyrighted by this Web site.
+In the United States and many other countries, authorship’s original work is automatically copyrighted as soon as it is created.
+To learn more about copyrights, see What copyrights and patents are?.

 Other sorts of intellectual-property protection are much narrower in scope.
-Trademarks protect designs and phrases that businesses use to distinguish their product from other companies’ products, and trade secretsprotect proprietary information that must be kept secret in order for a business to profit (the recipe for Coca-cola, for example).
+Trademarks protect designs and phrases that businesses use to distinguish their product from other companies’ products.
+Trade secrets protect proprietary information that must be kept secret for a business to profit (Coca-cola’s recipe, for example).

 An illustration from U.S. patent # 5,375,430, a ‘gravity-powered shoe air-conditioner.’
-Like many inventions, this device does not introduce any new concepts, but instead combines two existing concepts in an original way.
-The shoes, patented in 1994 by Israel Siegel, are powered by the walking motion of the user.
+Like many inventions, this device does not introduce any new concepts but instead originally combines two existing concepts.
+The shoes, patented in 1994 by Israel Siegel, are powered by the user’s walking motion.
 Each time you take a step, your heel works to activate the air-conditioner compressor and expander.

 Patents are the most complicated type of intellectual property, as well as the most restrictive.
-To patent an invention, you have to meet a number of requirements.
+To patent an invention, you have to meet several requirements.
 First of all, the invention must be sufficiently novel.
-That is, it must be substantially unlike anything that is already patented, has already been on the market or has been written about in a publication.
+It must be substantially unlike anything that is already patented, has already been on the market, or has been written about in a publication.
 In fact, you can’t even patent your own invention if it has been on the market or discussed in publications for more than a year.

-All a patent really does is give the patent-holder the right to stop others from producing, selling or using his or her invention.
-For the life of the patent (20 years in the United States), patent-holders can profit from their inventions by going into business for themselves or licensing the use of their invention to other companies.
-It is up to the patent-holder to actually enforce the patent; the government does not go after patent or copyright infringers.
+All a patent really does is give the patent-holder the right to stop others from producing, selling, or using their invention.
+For the patent-holders’ life (20 years in the United States), patent-holders can profit from their inventions by going into business for themselves or licensing the use of their invention to other companies.
+It is up to the patent-holder to actually enforce the patent; the government does not go after a patent or copyright infringers.
 To enlist the government’s help in stopping infringement, the patent-holder must take any infringers to court.